 Female genital mutilation (sometimes referred to as female circumcision or female cutting) refers to procedures that intentionally alter or cause injury to the female genital organs for non-medical reasons.
-The practice is illegal in the UK.

-To view the Pan Bedfordshire Female Genital Mutilation, Forced Marriage and Honour Based Abuse Strategy please click here
+To view the Pan Bedfordshire Female Genital Mutilation, Forced Marriage and Honour Based Abuse Strategy please click here.

 From 31 October 2015 onwards, regulated health and social care professionals and teachers in England and Wales will have a mandatory requirement to report visually confirmed or verbally disclosed cases of FGM in girls under 18 to the police.
 Please click on link to procedural information: Home Office Mandatory reporting procedural information